Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Results

 \subsubsection{Accuracy}

 Figure~\ref{fig:accuracy} shows the distribution of accuracy values across conditions in both parts of the experiment.
-The accuracy was high across all conditions for the single condition blocks (Eye only: $\mu$=0.82, sd=0.13; Mirror only: $\mu$=0.91, sd=0.12; Mirror eye: $\mu$=0.94, sd=0.73).
-Also in the mixed condition block the accuracy values were high across conditions (Eye only: $\mu$=0.81, sd=0.2; Mirror only: $\mu$=0.92, sd=0.15; Mirror eye: $\mu$=0.94, sd=0.094).
-A two-way ANOVA revealed a significant main effect for display condition (F(2,168)=14.99, p<0.001) but no effect for block type (F(1,168)=0.05, p=0.82) or interaction between display condition and block type (F(2,168)=0.09, p=0.91).
-Post-hoc comparisons revealed a significant difference between the eye-only and mirror-only (p < 0.01) and between the eye-only and the mirror eye condition (p < 0.001).
+The accuracy was high across all conditions for the single condition blocks (\eyesonlyc: $\mu=0.82, sd=0.13$; \mirrorsonlyc: $\mu=0.91, sd=0.12$; \mirroreyesc: $\mu=0.94, sd=0.07$).
+Also in the mixed condition block the accuracy values were high across conditions (\eyesonlyc: $\mu=0.81, sd=0.20$; \mirrorsonlyc: $\mu=0.92, sd=0.15$; \mirroreyesc: $\mu=0.94, sd=0.09$).
+A two-way ANOVA (see Table~\ref{tab:anovaacc}) revealed a significant main effect for display condition ($F(2,168)=14.99, p<0.001$) but no effect for block type ($F(1,168)=0.05, p=0.82$), or interaction between display condition and block type ($F(2,168)=0.09, p=0.91$).
+Post-hoc comparisons with Holm-Bonferroni adjusted p-values revealed a significant difference between the \eyesonlyc~and \mirrorsonlyc~($p < 0.01$) and between the \eyesonlyc~and the \mirroreyesc~condition ($p < 0.001$).
 These results support our first hypothesis and additionally indicate an accuracy advantage of a dynamic mirroring mode over pure eye-based referencing.
-There are no indications of an influence of cue-type predictability on the average accuracy.
+There are no indications of an influence of cue type predictability on the average accuracy.